spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-buscarron.md

 ## Usage

-To use the bot, invite the `@bot.buscarron:example.com` to the room you specified in a config, after that any point your form to the form url, example for the `contact` form:
+To use the bot, invite it to the room you specified on your `vars.yml` file (`/invite @bot.buscarron:example.com` where `example.com` is your base domain, not the `matrix.` domain).

+After the bot joins the room, anyone can call the web form via HTTP POST method.

+Here is an example for the `contact` form:

 ```html
 <form method="POST" action="https://buscarron.example.com/contact">